 - Make sure that any off-site servers that are used to store email addresses or client PHI are encrypted and backed up regularly.

-Our expert home care marketing team at MOST is here to help ensure HIPAA compliance in all of your marketing materials.
+MOST our team is skilled at marketing home health services while ensuring HIPAA compliance in all of your marketing materials.
 Contact us online or at 800.370.6580, to learn more about our home care marketing tools and services.